jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Giant Seahorse.md

 RacialMods:
 Languages:
 SQ:
+SpecialAbilities:
+  Anchor (Ex): >
-SpecialAbilities: Anchor (Ex) As a move action, a seahorse can wrap its tail around a stationary object.
+    As a move action, a seahorse can wrap its tail around a stationary object.
 The seahorse remains anchored to the object until it releases its grip (a free action) or is forcibly moved.
 An anchored seahorse gains a +4 bonus to its combat maneuver defense and on checks and saving throws against effects that would move it against its will.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: